Gary Tuggle: Return to the Baltimore Police Department

 Tuggle became acting commissioner on May 11, after De Sousa was indicted for tax evasion and placed on paid suspension by mayor Catherine Pugh.
 De Sousa resigned on May 15 and Tuggle continued as acting commissioner.
 As commissioner, Tuggle faced high violence rates – despite a decrease relative to 2017 under De Sousa – a federal consent decree on police use of violence, and the aftermath of De Sousa's indictment.
 Tuggle was undecided on whether he would seek to become permanent commissioner, saying "I haven't even had a solid discussion with my wife about it".

 Tuggle made his first public appearance as acting commissioner on May 14, after a quadruple shooting.
 He described the department under him as "business as usual", saying he would keep the crime plan of De Sousa and that, "the priority is just keeping that continuity".

 Under Tuggle, the BPD began implementing a ShotSpotter system in June, which uses sensors on buildings to alert nearby police officers to gunfire.
 The system was planned to be rolled out in a 5 sqmi area of West Baltimore and later spread to East Baltimore.
 Tuggle said the system "will continue to position us to be proactive in the crime fight, but also quickly reactive should a gun be discharged".
 ShotSpotter has been criticized for low accuracy and failing to reduce crime rates.

-Tuggle suspended a BPD officer after DeRay Mckesson (pictured) shared a video of an assault by them.

 In August, Tuggle suspended a BPD officer after a video was shared on Twitter by activist DeRay Mckesson of the officer tackling DeShawn McGrier against the steps of a house and repeatedly punching him after he yelled at the officer.
 A nearby officer did not intervene and McGrier did not fight back.
 Tuggle said the incident "deeply disturbed" him and launched an investigation.
 Pugh called for community policing that adheres to the United States Constitution, and said that she would seek to reestablish trust between the community and BPD.
 Tuggle accepted the assaulting officer's resignation the next day.
 The officer was investigated for second degree assault.
 Warren Brown, McGrier's attorney, said that the assault injured his jaw, nose, ribs, and eye socket.
 While Brown said the nearby officer should have intervened, Tuggle said that "he had an obligation not only to contain the situation that he had in front of him, but he [also] had an obligation to keep himself safe".